What does it mean to be the City With Soul?

 There’s a timeline hall starting in the 1800,s to the current music scene, with unique life-sized wax models depicting the musical story.

-It’s a stop on the famous Mississippi Blues Trail.
+It’s a stop on the famous Mississippi Blues Trail and another Jackson tourist attraction for music lovers.

 19. Sal & Mookies